Coolaid: Release and promotion

 After releasing a funk solo album, Snoop Dogg returned to rapping with the songs "Back Up" and "I'm from Long Beach".
 On April 20, 2016, Snoop released the song, called "Late Nights", which was released in commemoration of 4/20.
 The song was produced by Mike WiLL Made-It.
 On May 16, 2016, Snoop announced that the new album will be released on July 1, 2016.
 On June 2, 2016, Snoop Dogg announced the title to the album, Coolaid, while performing the songs "Fireworks" and "Legend" on Jimmy Kimmel Live!.
-The artwork created by frequent Snoop collaborator, Darryl "Joe Cool" Daniel and Justin Roach, was released on the same day.
-The cover art for Coolaid, harkens back to the illustrated stylings of his previous releases Doggystyle (1993) and Tha Last Meal (2000).
+The artwork created by frequent Snoop collaborator, Darryl "Joe Cool" Daniel and Justin Roach, was released on the same day; The cover art for Coolaid, harkens back to the illustrated stylings of his previous releases Doggystyle (1993) and Tha Last Meal (2000).
+Daniel, who was also Snoop Dogg's cousin and Doggystyle cover artist, died in July 2024.
 Coolaid was made available for streaming on Apple Music on June 29, 2016.
 The album was released for digital download on July 1, 2016.
 The physical version was released July 15, 2016.